-This window shows information related to the selected image or render.
+s window shows information related to the selected image or render.
 The large text area is the Notes field.
-This allows you to add any meta data to the image.
+This allows you to add any metadata to the image.
 The Custom View option is explained later in the Views section, under Special "it" Features section.